 The Society of Mercy (formally The Priestly Society of Mercy or Societas Sacerdotalis Misericordiae) is a group of validly ordained Catholic clergy not under Papal jurisdiction.
 We were established:

 To maintain the essential dogmatic beliefs of the Universal Church

 To offer the sacraments reverently

-To minister to all who have need while reaching out to those who feel abandoned
+To minister to all who have need while providing mercy to those who feel abandoned

 The Society of Mercy's orders and history descend from the Old Roman Catholic tradition and the Church of Utrecht.
 These traditions assert one can be both Catholic and not under the Pope.
 Our position is similar to the Society of Saint Pius X, although our difference is that we object to the overreaching power of the Papacy as well as the rigid scholasticism of the Roman Catholic Church.
 Because of our union with the Patriarchate of Antioch we also seek to maintain the purity of the faith as it existed during the undivided church.
 Finally, we emphasize the primacy of conscience for the faithful and seek to minister to all who have need, regardless of their personal life circumstances.